timothychu99/cse15l-lab-reports/lab-report-3-week-6/lab-report3.md

 * Log into ssh to see the file <filename> copied onto the server.

 ![sh](ssh_log2.png)
-* Doing the ``ls -al`` command, it will show us the files in the current directory and the times that it was changed.
+* Doing the ``ls -al`` command, it will show us the files in the current home directory and the times that it was changed.
 As you can see, the ``test`` file has been added onto the server.
 It has been succesfully added with the file's most recent changes.